Kikks/Group-9---SWEP-Project-FE/README.md

 # Group-9---SWEP-Project-FE

 ## Description
-This is front-end codebase for `CSC Group 9 - SWEP200 project`.
+This is the front-end codebase for `CSC Group 9 - SWEP200 project`.

 ## Folder Structure
 - ### `/`